“God is in the details.”Mies van der Rohe, American Architect (1886-1969)

 - Mailing Standards of the United States Postal Service Domestic Mail Manual

 In addition, I am a fan of professional mailing services for larger mailings.
 Normally for a reasonable rate – less then it would cost you and your volunteers to sort through and prepare a bulk mailing – they will send your mailing list through a computer in advance to check it for errors, before you affix labels to each printed item.
 A professional mail house can also handle the physical aspects of bulk mailings more quickly and efficiently that nonprofit staff and volunteers can.
 The more sophisticated ones can also print out your labels in attractive formats, and most have good relationships with the U.S. Postal Service that help pave the way for successful bulk mailings that do not languish for days or weeks in the back room.

 When it comes to email, you will discover more rapidly those addresses that are invalid by simply sending out one email and watching to see what is kicked back.
 The more advanced professional email platforms today can help spot inactive/incorrect email addresses in advance.
 The advent of website “signup” lists requiring visitors to complete their own contact information is a terrific help, as it leaves nothing up to chance.
 In addition, email lists can be very helpful to uncovering new potential donors.
 Remember, “God is in the details.”
-By carefully reviewing an organization’s email list, I have been able to uncover major potential donors by tracking back to the original corporate or foundation website, for instance.
+By taking the time to review an organization’s email and mailing lists, I have been able to uncover major potential donors.

 The constant care and ongoing review of mailing lists takes time, but I have found it is worth the extra effort.
 Many staff members refuse to sit still long enough to tackle a sizable mailing or emailing list, but nonprofits simply must put a priority on this activity to ensure their organizations are not wasting time and money, and to ensure that the public impression of them is a positive one.